|alph Bellamy (Jun 17.1904 - Nov 29.1991)|

 He earned an Oscar nomination as Cary Grant's

 rival for Irene Dunne

-in "The Awful Truth"
+in The Awful Truth

-with the film shot in six weeks with a minor script.
-The film itself was
+with the film shot in six weeks with a minor script (above

 Ralph parodied himself in the brilliant comedy

-But in 1942, he spotted a script on a producer's desk which had scribbled the description of the casting for a particular part, "Wealthy oilman from Southwest - able, but simple and naive.
+In 1942, he spotted a script on a producer's desk which had scribbled the description of the casting for a particular part, "Wealthy oilman from Southwest - able, but simple and naive.
 Typical Ralph Bellamy part."
 He immediately took his leave of Hollywood and its typecasting of him, knowing it was no more than a job.
 He took his risks, however, being at the height of a lucrative career for Broadway.
 As luck would have it, he had a string of stage and television successes that he would value more than any of his early films, along with the occasional film.

-In 1943, he played an antifascist professor in a Broadway melodrama written by James Gow and Arnaud d'Usseau, "Tomorrow the World" or "Tomorrow's World."
-In 1945, he played a lionized Presidential aspirant in Howard Lindsay and Russel Crouse's Pulitzer Prize winning comedy "State of the Union," (incidentally, Spence would reprise the role in a film of the same name).
+In 1943, he played an antifascist professor in a Broadway melodrama written by James Gow and Arnaud d'Usseau, Tomorrow the World or Tomorrow's World.
+In 1945, he played a lionized Presidential aspirant in Howard Lindsay and Russel Crouse's Pulitzer Prize winning comedy State of the Union, (incidentally, Spence would reprise the role in a film of the same name).